NickosKokosal/Leader_Neurons_and_Cloning-A_Lightweight_Strategy_for_Efficient_CNN_Training/README.md

 Citation & Acknowledgements

+I will continue trying new scenarios and CNN versions, and I will update the results.

-If you use this idea or code, please cite this repository or mention:
+If you ever use this idea or code, please cite this repository or mention:

 Boiled Egg Theory: Efficient CNN Training via Leader Neuron Cloning Nikolaos Anastasios Kokosalakis, 2025